mbluck/portfolio/README.md

 ## Machine Learning
 #### Predicting College Dropouts
-Comparing the performance of logistic regression and XGBoost in predicting which university students will dropout. <br>
+Predicting which college students will dropout based on demographic and academic factors.
+Builds a logistic regression model to predict future dropouts with 87% accuracy and well-generalized fit.  <br>
 [Repo Link](https://github.com/mbluck/College-Dropout-Prediction)